sophie-la-li/duckdb-php/docs/md/running-queries.md

 -------------------
 ```

-It's simple, but this is not the most common use case, since you probably wants
+It's easy to use, but this is not the most common use case, since you probably want
 to set a persistent connection and run more than one query over there.

-> [!WARNING]
+!!! warning
-> Keep in mind that `sql()` creates the connection with a new in-memory database,
+    Keep in mind that `sql()` creates the connection with a new in-memory database,
-> performs the query and immediately after that connection will be released and
+    performs the query and immediately after that connection will be released and
-> database will be removed so **all data is ephemeral**.
+    database will be removed so **all data is ephemeral**.

-Continue reading bellow to figure out how to work with connections in duckdb-php.
+Continue reading below to figure out how to work with connections in duckdb-php.

 ## Connections

-This library is build on top of official DuckDB C API and wraps the main methods
+This library is built on top of official DuckDB C API and wraps the main methods
 for different connection creation.

 For all of them, we will use the `\Saturio\DuckDB\DuckDB::create()` function.

 ### Regular connection

-This is the simplest way to establish a new connection
+This is the simplest way to establish a new connection.

 ```php
 // In-memory